Ventus218/SAP-assignment-03/README.md

 ### Development
 For the ease of development all services and the event store are deployed as containers under a docker compose configuration.

-The configuration is split into two files:
+The configuration is split into multiple files:
 - [docker-compose.yaml](./docker-compose.yml): defines the services, dependencies among them and their healthchecks
 - [docker-compose.dev.yaml](./docker-compose.dev.yml): defines host-containers port mappings
 - [development.env](./development.env): defines some environment variables that are substituited when parsing the above yaml files.